Finding Balance with Kathryn Duckett

 Tell us a little bit about yourself and your business or work.

 I’m a brand designer and strategist for creative professionals.
 We have a little team here at Crème Brands — it’s mostly just my assistant Rebecca and I, though we sometimes do bring on specialists to our projects when needed.
 I love playing with great typefaces and creating timeless logos, but what I’m really passionate about is helping artists grow confident and heartfelt businesses that are profitable and purposeful.
 I’ve been delighted to work with clients of all sizes in my career as a graphic designer — from award-winning wedding vendors to New York Times bestselling authors.
 With that, I’ve designed dozens of book covers, publications, and branding systems, including Cottage Hill Magazine.
-I live in Louisville, Kentucky with my husband Thomas where we are renovating our first home & dreaming of working together full time someday.
+I live in Louisville, Kentucky.
 I love to bake cookies & listen to people’s stories, so if you came to my house I’d probably make you chocolate chip (the kind with the crispy edges and gooey center!) and ask you all about your life.

 Take us through your typical day and your main daily responsibilities.